bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 * Typically, route traffic to a single resource.
 * Can specify multiple values in the same record.
 * **If multiple values are returned, a random one is selected by the client**.
-* When Alias enabled, specify only one AWS resource.
+* When Alias is enabled, specify only one AWS resource.
 * Cannot be associated with Health Checks.

 ## Routing Policy - Weighted